Evaporation of dynamical horizon with the Hawking temparature in the {\bf K-}essence emergent Vaidya spacetime: Introduction

-Across the dynamical horizons, the expression of fluxes of energy and angular momentum which are carried by gravitational wave and also the equation which describe how the dynamical horizon radius changes, derived in \cite{ashtekar1,ashtekar2,ashtekar3,ashtekar4,hayward,badri}.
+The expression of the energy and angular momentum fluxes transported by gravitational waves across the dynamical horizons, as well as the equation describing the variation of the dynamical horizon radius, are obtained in ~\cite{ashtekar1,ashtekar2,ashtekar3,ashtekar4,hayward,badri}.
 The definition of {\it dynamical horizon} is: A smooth, three-dimensional, space-like submanifold $H$ in a space-time $\cal{M}$ is said to be a dynamical horizon if it can be foliated by a family of closed $2-$surfaces such that, on each leaf $S$, the expansion $\Theta_{(l)}$ of one null normal $l^{a}$ vanishes and the expansion $\Theta_{(n)}$ of the other null normal $n^{a}$ is strictly negative.
-And the modified definition proposed by Sawayama \cite{sawayama} is: A smooth, three-dimensional, spacelike or timelike submanifold $H$ in a space-time is said to be a dynamical horizon if it is foliated by a preferred family of 2-spheres such that, on each leaf $S$, the expansion $\Theta_{(l)}$ of a null normal $l^{a}$ vanishes and the expansion $\Theta_{(n)}$ of the other null normal $n^{a}$ is strictly negative.
-Following \cite{ashtekar3}, in the concept of world tubes , if the marginally trapped tubes (MTT) is \begin{enumerate} \item [1.] spacelike, then it is called a dynamical horizon (DH) and under some conditions that it provides a quasi-local representation of an evolving black hole.
+However, the modified definition proposed by Sawayama~\cite{sawayama} is as follows: A smooth, three-dimensional, spacelike or timelike submanifold $H$ in a space-time is said to be a dynamical horizon if it is foliated by a preferred family of 2-spheres such that, on each leaf $S$, the expansion $\Theta_{(l)}$ of a null normal $l^{a}$ vanishes and the expansion $\Theta_{(n)}$ of the other null normal $n^{a}$ is strictly negative.
+For an example~\cite{blau}: in Minkowski spacetime, (i) radially outgoing light-rays, $l =\partial_{v},~ v = t + r$, have expansion: $\Theta_{l}=\nabla_{\a}(\partial_{v})^{\a}=\frac{1}{r^2}\p_{\a}\Big(r^{2}(\p_{t}+\p_{r})^{\a}\Big)=+\frac{2}{r}>0$, and (ii) radially ingoing light-rays $n=\p_{u}, u = t-r$, have expansion: $\Theta_{n}=\nabla_{\a}(\partial_{u})^{\a}=\frac{1}{r^2}\p_{\a}\Big(r^{2}(\p_{t}-\p_{r})^{\a}\Big)=-\frac{2}{r}<0$, which are indicating that outgoing light-rays expand while ingoing light-rays contract.

-\item [2.] timelike, then the causal curves can transverse it in both inward and outward directions, where it does not represent the surface of a black hole in any useful sense, it is called a timelike membrane (TLM).
+Following the work of Ashtekar and Galloway~\cite{ashtekar3}, under the concept of world tubes, if the marginally trapped tube (MTT) is \\ (i) spacelike, then it is called a dynamical horizon (DH) and under some conditions that it provides a quasi-local representation of an evolving black hole.

-\item [3.] null, then it describes a quasi-local description of a black hole in equilibrium and is called an isolated horizon (IH). \end{enumerate}
+(ii) timelike, then the causal curves can transverse it in both inward and outward directions, where it does not represent the surface of a black hole in any useful sense, it is called a timelike membrane (TLM).

-In this work, using dynamical horizon equation, we have studied the Hawking effect by using dynamical horizon equation in the {\bf K-}essence emergent Vaidya spacetime based on Sawayama \cite{sawayama} and tunneling formalism \cite{parikh,mitra1,mitra2,mitra3,mitra4,padma1,padma2,kuroda,siahaan,gm3,gm4,gm5}.
+(iii) null, then it describes a quasi-local description of a black hole in equilibrium and is called an isolated horizon (IH).